claudioperez/OpenSeesRT/EXAMPLES/WikiScripts/Chopra-10.4/README.md

 id="perform_eigenvalue_analysis_and_store_periods_into_a_file">Perform
 eigenvalue analysis and store periods into a file</h2>

-The eigenvalues are calculated using <a href="Eigen_Command" title="wikilink">eigen commnad</a> and stored in lambda variable.
+The eigenvalues are calculated using <a href="Eigen_Command">eigen commnad</a> and stored in lambda variable.

 ```tcl
 set lambda [eigen $numModes];